 Any solid hardwood can be fitted “floating” using elastilon (a sticky foam underlay), but this only for very simple room layouts.

 No not really but;

 Compared to carpet and Flotex; YES laminate can initially feel cold on bare feet.
 It soon warms to the touch.
 Unlike the following;

-Any ceramic tile and vinyl, cushion floor, LVT fitted over concrete will feel always feel cold compared to laminate and wood.
+Any ceramic tile and vinyl, cushion floor, LVT fitted over concrete will feel always feel cold compared to laminate and hardwood.

 9. What happens around the perimeter of the room and under door jambs?

-Sometimes it may be necessary in a solid wood installation to install shoe molds where the baseboards don’t provide enough cover for the expansion gap.
+Sometimes it may be necessary in a solid hardwood installation to install shoe molds where the baseboards don’t provide enough cover for the expansion gap.

-When fitting solid wood it is highly recommended to remove and refit baseboards or undercut your existing baseboards to allow the wood to expand.
+When fitting solid hardwood it is highly recommended to remove and refit baseboards or undercut your existing baseboards to allow the wood to expand.

-For Uniclic, bamboo and solid wood flooring I can trim the bottom off the baseboards without removing it, then slip the new flooring under the baseboard without using any quarter round molding.
+For Uniclic, bamboo and solid hardwood flooring I can trim the bottom off the baseboards without removing it, then slip the new flooring under the baseboard without using any quarter round molding.